tbwcjw/mcps3rtm/README.md

 --make-macro NAME COMMANDS      Chain multiple commands, and save a macro, which can be loaded with `--macro file.csv` --delete-macro NAME   Delete macro by name
 --macro NAME          Load a macro
---server              Launch the web server
+--server [PORT]             Launch the web server

 [command] -h, --help to display valid values</code></pre>
 <h3>Simple Commands</h3>